usbarmory/interlock/README.md

 signal/$name $number # e.g. signal/John Doe +3912345678
 ```

-New contacts can be create using the file manager while incoming messages for
+New contacts can be created using the file manager while incoming messages for
 unknown contacts trigger automatic creation of a contact directory with name
 'Unknown' and the originating number.